EmmaKLofthouse/Book-Analysis-and-Recommender/README.md

-# Goodreads Book Analysis
+# Goodreads Book Analysis and recommender

-**!!!
-Please note that this project is a work in progress.**

 Goodsreads is a social media platform dedicated to the sharing and rating of books.
 The website contains a large database of books and associated details including titles, authors and publishers along with quotations and reviews from users.